 PureTech Health is a founder of our company and in that capacity has provided us with strategic medical, clinical and scientific advice pursuant to a business services, personnel and information management agreement.
 PureTech Health also played a significant role in securing our foundational intellectual property from Novartis, leveraging its connections to establish the relationship, assisting in the negotiation of the license agreement and providing strategic advice throughout the process.
-In addition, we currently share administrative resources and offices with PureTech Health, including legal, accounting and human resources support, computer and telecommunications systems and other office infrastructure pursuant to the agreement In March 2017, we issued 2,415,300 shares of our common stock to PureTech Health in exchange for these founding business services.
-Beginning in April 2017, PureTech has invoiced resTORbio at cost for such services, with such amounts totaling \$109,063 as of September 30, 2017.
+In addition, we currently share administrative resources and offices with PureTech Health, including legal, accounting and human resources support, computer and telecommunications systems and other office infrastructure pursuant to the agreement.
+Beginning in April 2017, PureTech has invoiced us at cost for such services, with such amounts totaling \$109,063 as of September 30, 2017.
 In addition, PureTech Health periodically invoices us for reimbursement of out of pocket expenses reasonably incurred on our behalf in connection with providing such business services.